 For example, scientists can now predict up to 75% possible gain and loss in overweight people using insulin levels (Kong et al. 20136).

-Are you wondering what the most effective way to lower the storage hormone is?
+Are you wondering about the most effective way to lower the storage hormone?
 It’s fasting.

 After a strict fasting period, where you don’t trigger insulin production, insulin levels drop, so you can burn more fat while maintaining your calorie intake throughout the day.

 As long as you don’t cheat, intermittent fasting will give you enough daily calories to lose weight.
 For a woman, that’s about 1,900 kcal per day.

 However, this does not mean that you will necessarily eat less.
 Instead, you fetch your nutrients in fewer but larger meals.

 According to studies, people who eat fewer meals consume fewer calories during the day, making them more likely to fall short of their daily requirements (Stubbs et al. 20017).